Aged Care Homelessness Action Plan

 - Not had a place to stay and slept in a car or on the streets

-How we are developing the Homelessness Action Plan
+How we developed the Homelessness Action Plan

 HAAG adopted a rigorous, transparent, fair and evidence-based approach to the development of the Aged Care Homelessness Action Plan.
 Consultation with a wide range of stakeholders occurred through a series of publicly available on-line surveys, individual telephone interviews with managers of specialist homelessness aged care services and site visits to specialist homelessness aged care services throughout Australia.
 For the purposes of the development of the Homelessness Action Plan, “Specialist homelessness aged care services” were defined as: